jagar2/slide-dev-template/slidev/slides.md

 theme: ./theme
 # random image from a curated Unsplash collection by Anthony
 # like them? see https://unsplash.com/collections/94734566/slidev
-background: ./assets/title_image.png
-# some information about your slides (markdown enabled)
 title: Add Title Here
 info: |
   ## Slidev Starter Template